STAVE CHURCHES in Norway

 This mid-13th century stave church is impressive, boasting 3 turrets and over 50 roof surfaces and it rightly claims the title of the largest stave church in Norway.

 Heddal stave church is still in use as the main parish church in Heddal.
-The church’s interior designs are strongly affected by the legendary myths of Sigurd the Dragon Slayer and also with wall paintings and an altar dating back to the 17th century.
+The church’s interior designs reflect legendary myths of Sigurd the Dragon Slayer seen in wall paintings and an altar dating back to the 17th century.

 The four doorways are heavily carved with each facing one of the main directions on a compass.
 Men, women, clergy and processions used their own doorways in an effort to ward off evil spirits.